stoke newington london n16 guide

 Search and Rescue Lifestyle Shop

-Shops of note along Stoke Newington High Street heading towards Dalston are Rouge which stocks rustic vintage furniture from Northern China and Mongolia along with textiles, ceramics and jewellery.
-If you love vintage clothing pop into Beyond Retro which is quite large inside and has a great café plus street tables which is the perfect place to people watch.
-Huh is an online culture magazine which sells clothing from their store.
+Shops of note along Stoke Newington High Street, heading towards Dalston, include Rouge, which stocks rustic vintage furniture from Northern China and Mongolia, along with textiles, ceramics, and jewellery.
+If you love vintage clothing, be sure to pop into Beyond Retro.

 Stoke Newington Restaurants

 This area is a great place to eat because you have a high concentration of independent cafes and restaurants and pavement seating for alfresco dining.
-Along Church Street, you can enjoy breakfast and brunch at The Parlour which has a good selection of cooked breakfasts, burgers, sandwiches and some yummy cakes.
-The Green Room Café is at the back of a flower shop and has some nice breakfast dishes on offer.
-A new restaurant which opened after this post went live is The Good Egg serving middle eastern-influenced brunch dishes, many featuring eggs.
-Pick up your loaf of bread or a tasty pastry from Spence Bakery or a cute cupcake from Ooh Lou Lou Cakery.
-If you want to grab takeaway food to eat in Clissold Park try Wholefoods.
-A fantastic cafe serving the most delicious food is situated on a nearby back street, it’s called Ester’s and is located on 55 Kynaston Road.
-It is so good that you have to seek it out, they only have a few dishes but everything tastes amazing.
+Along Church Street, you can enjoy breakfast and brunch at The Parlour, which has a good selection of cooked breakfasts, burgers, sandwiches and some yummy cakes.
+The Good Egg serves Middle Eastern-inspired brunch dishes, many of which feature eggs.
+Pick up your loaf of bread or a tasty pastry from Spence Bakery.
+A fantastic cafe serving the most delicious food is situated on a nearby back street, called Ester’s, and is located at 55 Kynaston Road.
+It’s great that you have to seek it out; they only have a few dishes, but everything tastes amazing.

 stoke newington, pizzeria da michele, pizza